Werder Bremen 1-2 RB Leipzig

 bundesliga

-RB Leipzig boost Champions League qualification hopes after clinical win in Bremen
+RB Leipzig boost UEFA Champions League qualification hopes after clinical win at Werder Bremen

 xwhatsappmailcopy-link

-RB Leipzig secured a valuable 2-1 win at Werder Bremen with goals from Antonio Nusa and Rômulo to strengthen their Champions League push, despite Salim Musah's late consolation.
+RB Leipzig secured a valuable 2-1 win at Werder Bremen with goals from Antonio Nusa and Rômulo to strengthen their UEFA Champions League push

 Advertisement

-Two teams in good form faced off at the Weserstadion as Werder Bremen hosted RB Leipzig on Matchday 28.
-Both sides had won three of their previous four Bundesliga matches, with Bremen opening up a seven-point gap to the relegation zone and Leipzig reigniting their push for Champions League qualification
+Two teams in good form faced off at the Weserstadion as Bremen hosted Leipzig on Matchday 28.
+Both sides had won three of their previous four Bundesliga matches, with Bremen opening up a seven-point gap on the relegation zone and Leipzig reigniting their push for Champions League qualification

-The match marked a significant return for Leipzig coach Ole Werner, who spent three and a half years in charge of Bremen before departing in May 2025.
-Bremen manager Daniel Thioune was still in the early days of his tenure, having recorded three wins and four defeats since taking over.
-The home side were hampered by an extensive injury list, with Victor Boniface , Mitchell Weiser, Keke Topp among those unavailable.
+The match marked a significant return for Leipzig head coach Ole Werner, who spent three-and-a-half years in charge of Bremen before departing in May 2025.
+Bremen boss Daniel Thioune was still in the early days of his tenure, having recorded three wins and four defeats since taking over from Horst Steffen at the start of February.
+The home side were hampered by an extensive injury list, with Victor Boniface, Mitchell Weiser and Keke Topp among those unavailable.

 Cameron Puertas attempts to advance with the ball while under pressure from Antonio Nusa, who had an excellent all-round performance for RB Leipzig - Fabio Deinert